Finally, a Stress-Free Morning Routine That Actually Works

 RELATED: 39 Good Morning Quotes to Start Your Day

 The morning of...

-- Once you’ve turned off your alarm, hit the bathroom.
-Brushing your teeth is optional right now: Do it if it helps wake you up, otherwise wait till after breakfast (to keep your dentist happy and your smile bright).
-Other wake-up tactics: Wash your face or shower using a minty-smelling body wash for extra perk-up power.
+- Once you've turned off your alarm, hit the bathroom.
+Feeling groggy?
+Wash your face or shower using a minty-smelling body wash for extra perk-up power.

 - Make your bed.
-It takes seconds and should be a regular part of your morning routine for school–you’ll thank yourself tonight when you flop into your well-made bed, exhausted.
-(Also, you’ll score bonus points with parents.)
+It takes seconds and should be a regular part of your morning routine—you'll thank yourself tonight when you flop into your well-made bed, exhausted.

 - Get dressed.
 This should take seconds since you prepared last night.
 (Don't switch outfits on impulse—save that good idea for tomorrow.)

 - Eat breakfast.
-After being in sleep mode for at least eight hours (teenagers need eight to 10 hours a night; younger kids need even more), you need to refuel.
-Choose a protein-and-carb combo to keep you energized and full till lunch.
+After being in sleep mode for at least eight hours (Remember: teenagers need eight to 10 hours a night; younger kids need even more), you need to refuel.
+Choose a protein-and-carb combo to keep you energized and full until lunch.
 Think: cereal and milk or toast and nut butter; an egg, yogurt or overnight chia pudding, and fruit.
 Even a cheese sandwich on whole-grain bread will do the trick—and you can take it to go.

-- Save five minutes for quick chores.
-Walk the dog, feed the cat, take your little sibling to the bus stop.
+- Save a few minutes for quick chores.
+Walk the dog, feed the cat, and take kids to the bus stop.
 Rather than check your phone or turn on the TV, do these things now while you still have time.